denten-books/plain-text/3-format.md

 of formal aesthetics.
 In his *Lectures on Aesthetics*, Hegel posits classical art as striving to reach an equilibrium between its ideational, spiritual content and "the configuration of sensuous material" [@hegel_hegels_1998, 70].
-Hegel prose is famous for its technical and sometimes idiosyncratic vocabulary.
+Hegel prose is marked by technical and sometimes idiosyncratic vocabulary.
 Rather than define terms precisely, Hegel saturates his text with semantic cognates.
 On the side of "content" [*Inhalt*, *Gehalt*], he evokes words like inner life [*Innere Lebendigkeit*], feeling [*Empfindung*], soul [*Seele*], and spirit [*Geist*].
 All of these convey a movement inward to a location (if it can be called such) beyond the physical world, accessible only to the spirit [*Geist*] or mind [*Gedanken*, *Verstand*].
 On the side of "form" (same in German), Hegel accumulates words like expression [*Ausdruck*] and presentation [*Darstellung*], but also lines, curves, surfaces, carvings, colors, tones, word sounds, and generally matter or material [*Linien*, *Krümmungen*, *Flächen*, *Aushöhlungen*, *Farben*, *Tönen*, *Wortklängen*, *Material*] [@hegel_werke:_1986, *Einleitung*].
-The semantic cluster related to "forms" conveys physical (palpable, of this world) and outward-facing properties, available for examination to the senses (*Sinne*).
+The semantic cluster of words related to "form" conveys physical (palpable, of this world) and outward-facing properties, available for examination to the senses (*Sinne*).

-In comparing the dominant aesthetic modes of classical and Romantic periods, Hegel posits Romanticism as an art that seeks to disengage itself from matter, reaching the realm of pure self-reflective Spirit.
+In contrasting the dominant aesthetic modes of classical and Romantic periods, Hegel paints Romanticism as an art that seeks to disengage itself from matter, reaching the realm of pure self-reflective Spirit.
 Romanticism, in his words, is "freed from this immediate existence which must be set down as negative, overcome, and reflected into the spiritual unity" [@hegel_hegels_1998, 81].
 He